iblasquez/tuto-copilot-genai/docs/en/3_ComplexLegacyProject.md

 To get an overview of the code, there is no need to compile or build the project yet (we’ll get to that later).
 Just have the code in front of you with the Copilot chat open—and let yourself be guided.

-## 4.1 Helping to Gain an Overview of the Project
+## 3.1 Helping to Gain an Overview of the Project

-### 4.1.a First High-Level Overview of the Project
+### 3.1.a High-Level Overview of the Project

 After opening the AI coding assistant chat in your IDE, you can interact with it, using more or less detail as shown earlier.